What I’m Reading

 Access interviews with business leaders in emerging economies

-The Creating Emerging Markets oral history project co-directed by Geoffrey Jones and Tarun Khanna has discussed the responsibility of business with nearly 200 top business leaders in the Global South.
+The Creating Emerging Markets oral history project co-directed by Geoffrey Jones and Tarun Khanna has discussed the responsibility of business with top business leaders in the Global South.

-With almost 190 in-depth interviews conducted across 34 countries, Creating Emerging Markets captures the voices of business leaders shaping the global economy and offers valuable insights on innovation, leadership, family business, business and education, and business-government relations.
+With 196 in-depth interviews conducted across 34 countries, Creating Emerging Markets captures the voices of business leaders shaping the global economy and offers valuable insights on innovation, leadership, family business, business and education, and business-government relations.

 Deeply Responsible Business, A Global History of Values-Driven Leadership